Owl-Boy/cmi-haskell-assignment-submissions/README.md

 folder.

 Push project files atleast 3 days after the submission date.
 A folder with the name of the assignment will be created 3 days after the submission date, add your files to that folder.

+Uploading files using The website GUI:

+Uploading files using command line: